Route

 Configuration Options

-This section outlines the available configuration options for defining routes in the Gateway.
+Below are the configuration options for defining routes in Goma Gateway:

-• name (string): A unique name for the route.
+• name (string): Unique name for the route.

-• disabled (boolean): Disabled specifies whether the route is disabled, the route will not be proxied.
+• enabled (boolean): Enables or disables the route.
+If set to false, the route will not be proxied.

-• backends (list of strings): A list of backend services for load balancing.
+• backends ([]Backend): List of backend endpoints for load balancing.

 Health Check Configuration